 - In an emergency take the action necessary to help the child, for example, call 999 - Do not assume a colleague or another professional will take action and share information that might be critical to keeping a child safe.
-Early information sharing is vital in keeping children safe, whether this is when problems first emerge, or when a child is already known to local authority children's social care - Report your concern to the designated safeguarding lead or their deputy as soon as you can and by the end of the day at the latest.
-All staff are expected to use My Concern and have been issued with a login.
-Visitors have access to paper reporting and forms are available from the school office or staff room. - If you are unsure speak to the designated safeguarding lead or their deputy - If the designated safeguarding lead or their deputy is not around, ensure the information is shared with the most senior person in the school that day.
-The concerns and any action taken must then be shared with the designated safeguarding lead as soon as it is possible - If the concerns are about sharing nudes and semi-nudes do not view, copy, print or share the images - Share information on a need-to-know basis only do not discuss the issue with colleagues, friends or family - As soon as you are able complete a record of the concerns.
-This should be on the same day and before the child is due to leave the school - Seek support for yourself if you are distressed
+Early information sharing is vital in keeping children safe, whether this is when problems first emerge, or when a child is already known to local authority children's social care - Report your concern, including any possible private fostering arrangements, to the designated safeguarding lead or their deputy as soon as you can and by the end of the day at the latest.
+All concerns should be recorded by staff using My Concern.
+If necessary, these should be marked as Urgent and contact made with the DSL asap - If you are unsure speak to the designated safeguarding lead or their deputy - If the designated safeguarding lead or their deputy is not around, ensure the information is shared with the most senior person in the school that day.
+The concerns and any action taken must then be shared with the designated safeguarding lead as soon as it is possible - If the concerns are about sharing nudes and semi-nudes do not view, copy, print or share the images - Share information on a need-to-know basis only do not discuss the issue with colleagues, friends, or family - As soon as you are able, complete a record of the concerns.
+This should be on the same day and before the child is due to leave the school premises.
+For staff, this should be via My Concern and for visitors, they should either sit with a member of staff to complete a My Concern entry or use a Concern form (Appendix 1), copies of which are available in the staff rooms and reprographics room. - Seek support for yourself if you are distressed by speaking to your line manager or senior staff as most appropriate